matham/ceed/doc/source/guide/stage.rst

 button will replace it with an editable function that is a copy of the referenced function.

-We can also set the stage to loop over its function sequence, e.g. 3 times in the video.
+We can also set the stage to :py:attr:`~ceed.stage.CeedStage.loop` over its function sequence, e.g. 3 times in the video.

 .. video:: ../media/guide/stage_mod_function.webm